Moss

 Read more

-• Colonial Park Cemetery Savannah
+• Colonial Cemetery

 Colonial Park Cemetery

 A historical marker in Savannah’s Colonial Park Cemetery reports that “nearly 700” victims of the 1820 yellow fever epidemic are buried there.
-In fact, exactly six-hundred and sixty-six people died of the disease.

 Read more